· · ·

 Kayangan Lake, Coron

-The lake is full of tiny silver needle fish; if you stay still long enough, they’ll come and give you a light nibble.
+The transparent water is only 30% saltwater (the remainder being freshwater) and full of tiny silver needle fish.
+If you stay still long enough, they’ll come and give you a light nibble.

-There are small caves within the water, located on the left-hand side as you enter the boardwalk.
+There are small caves located on the left-hand side as you enter the boardwalk.

-The lake is also popular for free-diving, because it has underwater limestone cliffs and crevices, although the rule is that every swimmer must have a life vest in the water with them at all times.
+The lake is also popular for free-diving, because it has underwater limestone cliffs and crevices, although the rule is that every swimmer must wear a life vest at all times.

 Tour A’s main attraction is Kayangan Lake, but it also visits two of Coron’s most popular beaches.

 CYC Beach is a small cove with silky white sand.
-It’s located on a tiny island surrounded by mangroves and small corals suitable for snorkelling over.
+It’s located on a tiny island surrounded by mangroves and small corals.

-The coral garden, named Las Islas De Coral, is best known for its multicoloured corals and fish.
+The coral garden, Las Islas De Coral, is best known for its multicoloured corals and fish.

 CYC Beach